frnsys/nomadic/readme.md

   --help  Show this message and exit.

 Commands:
-  browse  Browse through notes via a web browser. count   Get the number of notes. index   Update or reset the note index. new     Create a new note. search  Search through notes.
+  browse               Browse through notes via a web browser. clean                Removes unreferenced resource folders from a... convert              Convert an HTML note into a Markdown note and... count                Get the number of notes. export_presentation  Export a note as a portable presentation. index                Update or reset the note index. new                  Create a new note. search               Search through notes.
 ```

 ### Browsing notes